semlanik/qtprotobuf/README.md

 ***Options:***

 *MULTI* - Enables multi-files generation mode.
-If provided in parameter list generator will create pair of header/source files for each message
+If provided in parameter list generator will create pair of header/source files for each message.

 >**Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future